 Use this solution in situations where you are experiencing Error 0xc00d36c4.
 Converting the video to your media player's supported video format will fix the error and have your video playing seamlessly.

-Wondershare Video Repair software can be used to fix blurry videos, videos with a black screen, videos with a flickering issue, videos that lose their quality after export, videos that got corrupted while editing, the videos with error codes, etc.
+Wondershare Video Repair software can be used to fix blurry videos, videos with a black screen, videos with a flickering issue, videos that lose their quality after export, videos that got corrupted while editing, videos with error codes, etc.

 The tool comes with 2 repair modes: The Quick Repair mode, and the Advanced Repair mode.
 Follow the following steps to have your video repaired in Quick repair mode: